marcoMiglio02/IntroPARCO-2024-H2_Marco_Miglioranza/README.md

    - Parallel matrix transposition (`matTransposeMPI`).
    - Symmetry verification (`checkSymMPI`).
    - Optional block-based matrix transposition (`matTransposeBlockMPI`).

+## **Performance Analysis**

+The performance of the implementations was compared using matrices of varying sizes:

+- **Metrics:**
+  - Execution time
+  - Speedup
+  - Scalability
+- **Results:**
+  - MPI showed better scalability for larger matrices, especially on distributed systems.
+  - OpenMP outperformed MPI for small matrices due to lower communication overhead.

 ### 3. How to Run the Code
 #### Compilation: